FelipMa/tello_ros2_packages/README.md

 The consensus algorithm in tello_control package is an algorithm that simulates an consensus algorithm in a swarm of drones.
 This algorithm is part of my scientific initiation project, and the main motivation to develop this project.
 The algorithm is still in development, but I believe this project can be useful for many other use cases.

 ## Observations

+When the battery is low enough (below 10% I think), the drone do not takeoff (observed during tests).
+I suppose this is a safety feature of the drone.

+When the battery is low enough (below 30% I think), the drone do not flip (observed during tests).
+I suppose this is a safety feature of the drone too.

 I do not know if my video capture methods are the best way to capture video from the drone.
 Sometimes the video is not very fluid, specially when I fly multiple drones.